 Sinek’s famous “Start With Why” philosophy asserts that the most inspiring leaders and organizations, such as Martin Luther King Jr., the Wright Brothers, and Apple, were all able to build cult-like followings because they developed their core message around their company’s purpose.

 By leveraging the deeper meaning behind their brands to emotionally resonate with people, starting with why helped these iconic leaders and organizations cultivate passionate movements for their causes.

 After pinpointing your company’s purpose, you can identify your values by gathering all of your employees, or a person from each team, for a meeting.
 Then, you can discuss what each of you values about your company and teammates, analyze the pros and cons of these values, refine them, and task your founders to finalize them.

-Set goals for you company and teams
+2. Set goals for your company and teams

-To ensure that each team’s goals aligns with your company’s overarching goals, make sure your company goals solve your customers’ pain points.
+A key component of business operations?
+Make sure your company goals solve your customers’ pain points.
 From there, align each team’s goals with your company’s goals.